N0obCoding/Expanding-on-HTML-and-CSS/3_css/readme.md

           .main-wrapper { color: #323232; font-size: 16px; line-height: 1.6; text-decoration: none; }

 But is considered a bad practice 'cause it is not very human-readable.
-That's why is <strong> highly recommended </strong> to write CSS in the following format I did with the first example.
+That's why is <strong> highly recommended </strong> to write CSS in the following format like I did with the first example.
 Remember:

           // Badly formatted CSS
           .main-wrapper { color: #323232; font-size: 16px; line-height: 1.6; text-decoration: none; }